Worth It (Fifth Harmony song): Composition

 Musically, "Worth It" incorporates dance-pop and contemporary R&B with influences of hip hop and Balkan music.
 The song contains elements from a variety of music genres.
 It can be noted mainly in its instrumentation, which incorporates a Balkan-inflected saxophone, trance synths and a trap-inspired Roland TR-808 drum machine.
 Songwriting and production is largely based on previous Kaplan and Stargate's productions, most notably Jason Derulo's "Talk Dirty", which shows similar song scheme and use of horns during the hook.
 The song is written from the perspective of a woman telling a man that she is "Worth It", implying sexual connotation.
 However, it can be considered as a feminist anthem, according to Jeff Benjamin from Fuse, it can inspire "young girls to truly believe they're 'Worth It' and can own Wall Street or any other place on which they set their sights".
 This latter view of the song is highlighted in its music video.

 The song opens with a saxophone sample that introduces the repetitive hook, where the group sings repeatedly the phrase "Give it to me, I'm worth it", backed by heavy bassline and "trappy beats" Followed by Kid Ink's rapped verse, Emilee Linder of MTV noted he insists that they "bring it back like they left something".
-The member Dinah Jane then is introduced, backgrounded with handclaps, Normani Kordei performs the pre-chorus (which is then performed by Ally Brooke after the second verse), while the second verse is sung by Camila Cabello, who delivers the song's most suggestive lines, "Come harder just because/I don't like it, like it too soft/I like it a little rough/Not too much, but maybe just enough".
-Lauren Jauregui is the only member of the band that doesn't sing in the song.
+Member Dinah Jane is then introduced, back by handclaps.
+Normani Kordei performs the pre-chorus (which is then performed by Ally Brooke after the second verse), while the second verse is sung by Camila Cabello, who delivers the song's most suggestive lines, "Come harder just because/I don't like it, like it too soft/I like it a little rough/Not too much, but maybe just enough".
+Lauren Jauregui is the only member of the band that doesn't sing a solo in the song.
 According to the sheet music published by Sony Music Publishing at Musicnotes.com, the song is written in the key of C minor and is set in a 4/4 time signature with a moderate tempo of 100 beats per minute.
 Fifth Harmony and Kid Ink's vocal range spans from the low note of G_{3} to the high note of A♭_{5}.
 The saxophone's melody spans the tonal range of E_{4} to C_{6}.